VibroSim/VibroSim_Simulator/docs/README.rst

      make it accessible is to install the VibroSim_COMSOL.mltbx as a MATLAB add-on.
 Another way is to set the MATLABPATH environment variable to the VibroSim_COMSOL m_files subfolder.
+Error from processtrak: pkg_resources.DistributionNotFound
+   * This usually means that the processtrak script was installed by a different version of Python than the version of Python that is executing.
+Reinstall Limatix using your desired Python version.

 Building the VibroSim_Simulator Documentation